2040 Official Community Plan

 Avoid or reduce unauthorized damage to protected archaeological sites in accordance with the Heritage Conservation Act.

-Guide redevelopment in the Abbott Street and Marshall Street Heritage Conservation Areas outlined on Map 23.1 using the guidelines in Chapter 23: Heritage Conservation Area.
+Guide conservation and development in the Abbott Street and Marshall Street Heritage Conservation Areas using the HCA Conservation and Development Guidelines in OCP Chapter 23.

 Consider identifying additional historic Kelowna neighbourhoods, areas, districts, or clusters through the use of Historic Context Statements to raise public awareness, as possible additions to the Kelowna Heritage Register and to inform future area planning processes.